Undocumented Workers in Ontario

 Publications:

 • Magalhães, D., Carrasco, C., & Gastaldo, D. (2010).
 Undocumented migrants in Canada: A scope literature review on health, access to services, and working conditions.
 Journal of Immigrant and Minority Health, 12(1), 132-151.
+This scoping review summarizes current academic and community-based findings, identifies gaps in existing knowledge provides recommendations for policy and research.
+Click here to access article.

 • Gastaldo, D., & Magalhães, L. (2010).
 International Migration versus National Health-Care.
 Nursing Inquiry, 17(3), 185.
+Click here to access article.

 Toronto Community Services Resource Guide for Non-Status Immigrants The resource guide was created by the Davenport Perth Neighbourhood Centre to help immigrants residing in Toronto without status to access essential community and social programs and services safely and without fear of having to disclose their status.
 This guide is also for community workers and front-line staff, so that they can better assist non-status clients.